JoelCDL/gulp_template/README.md

 * Validate HTML after the build process

-* Deploy a build via SFTP from the distribution directory to a web server
+* Deploy a build of the dist directory via SFTP to a web server

 ## Requirements